 We will therefore implement Full Mutual Recognition along the following timelines:

-- The Rainforest Alliance will implement Full Mutual Recognition for Mass Balance Cocoa per October 1, 2021.
-Full Mutual Recognition will be applied to all UTZ and Rainforest Alliance mass balance cocoa volumes sold on or after October 1, 2021.
+- The Rainforest Alliance will allow Full Mutual Recognition for Mass Balance Cocoa per October 1, 2021.
+Companies can apply Full Mutual Recognition to all UTZ and Rainforest Alliance mass balance cocoa shipments taking place on or after October 1, 2021.
+For more information on shipments please see requirements 2.2.1 through 2.2.7 in the 2020 Sustainable Agriculture Standard: Supply Chain Requirements.

 Frequently Asked Questions